Sean-w94/atmos/article/article.md

 Finally, it was important to keep the project simple.
 [Classes][] aren't the right paradigm for linear/cyclical data flow management (actually.. they aren't the right paradigm for a prototypal language but that's another story!).
 [Iterators][] (counterpart to generators) encourage a procedural approach (which is somewhat backwards).
 Finally the [ES6 module][] system isn't a good fit for current tooling.
 Also it may only be opinion, but CommonJS modules are cleaner.

-We also used some ES6 language additions
+We also used some ES6 language additions:

 * [Set][]
 * [Object.assign][]